- How do I enable this feature?

 Streams and Settings

-Starting the streaming
+Starting the stream

 When the room host determines that the stream is ready to start, they can select the green Start Stream button.
 When selected, a confirmation box will appear for the stream to start.